jahphetB/DBdataExtraction/README.md

 # DBdataExtraction
 In this project, we aim to extract and visualize information from the Chinook.db database using Python and SQLite.
-We will present the extracted data through graphs created with Python graph modules.
+I will present the extracted data through graphs created with Python graph modules.
 Our primary objective is to build a filter widget that can be integrated into websites, enabling users to extract important information from databases like Chinook.db.
 The features of our filter widget include:

 1) Artists' Sales Graph: Display a graph of artists' sales, which can be sorted by revenue or country.